Editor

 • Daniel Kilvington, Leeds Beckett University, United Kingdom

-• Yunjung Kim, University of Tennessee, United State of America
+• Yunjung Kim, St. Johns University, United States of America

 • Michael Mullan, Swarthmore College, United States of America

-• Vincent Peña, University of Texas at Austin, United States of America
+• Vincent Peña, DePaul University, United States of America

 • Jason Perry, Howard University, United States of America